Rarotonga’s Seven Natural Wonders

 7. Raemaru

-Raemaru offers a more gentle trek than the cross island walk, taking only 30 to 45 minutes, and is suitable for all ages up until the steep rock face at the very end (which is a bit of an exciting climb!).
+Popular with visitors, Raemaru offers a more gentle trek to the cross-island walk.
+This walk takes only 30 to 45 minutes.
+Suitable for all ages until the steep rock face at the very end (which is a bit of an exciting climb!).

 The above seven points of interest are just the ‘tip of the iceberg’ when it comes to the natural wonders of Rarotonga.
 This tiny island, with a circumference of just 32 kilometers, is jam packed with amazing sights and sounds, and offers a truly authentic tropical experience that will have wanting to stay.